influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 # monitoring.v1.probe

-Probe defines monitoring for a set of static targets or ingresses.
+"Probe defines monitoring for a set of static targets or ingresses."

 ## Index